 AuthorPrinceton Architectural Press and McGill Queens University Press

 Chicago, Illinois 60610

-Canadian-born architect Arthur C. Erickson (1924–2009) achieved a global reputation as an advocate of urban life.
-His buildings have transformed cities in Europe, Asia, and North America by reconfiguring the cultural, social, and physical qualities of their sties into new architectural landscapes.
+Canadian-born architect Arthur C. Erickson (1924-2009) achieved a global reputation as an advocate of urban life.
+His buildings have transformed cities in Europe, Asia, and North America by reconfiguring the cultural, social, and physical qualities of their sites into new architectural landscapes.
 Yet Erickson's life and work have not been the subject of indepth historical and theoretical analysis.
-Topographies of the Modern: Architectural Landscapes of Arthur C. Erickson proposes to rectify this lacuna by positioning Erickson's contribution within Canadian and global architectural practices of the twentieth century.
+Arthur Erickson: Architecture into Landscape proposes to rectify this lacuna by positioning Erickson's contribution within Canadian and global architectural practices of the twentieth century.

 Copyright © 2008–2014 Graham Foundation.
 All rights reserved.